A mother and daughter happily preparing fresh vegetables in a bright, modern kitchen filled with natural light and vibrant produce.

 Syncope

-A recently published retrospective study shows that a group of 106 children below the age of 19 with neurologically mediated syncope had lower serum ferritin, transferrin saturation and haemoglobin levels compared to children with other types of syncope.
+A recent study looked at 106 children under 19 with neurologically mediated syncope.
+It found that these children had lower levels of serum ferritin, transferrin saturation, and hemoglobin.
+This was in comparison to children with other types of syncope.
 Children with neurologically mediated syncope also suffered from sideropenia (15%), anaemia (11%) or iron-deficiency anaemia (7%).
 Reduced iron supplies probably cause a dysfunction of enzymes which take part in catecholamine synthesis and resorption.
 This might explain why syncope is so common among adolescent girls (61).

 Childhood stroke